swaptacular/swpt_accounts/protocol.rst

 Every committed transfer affects two accounts: the sender's, and the recipient's.
-Therefore, two separate `AccountTransfer`_ messages would be emitted for each committed transfer.
+Therefore, two separate `AccountTransfer`_ messages would be emitted for each committed non-negligible transfer.

 .. [#negligible-transfer] A *negligible transfer* is an incoming transfer for which the transferred amount does not exceed the